belteki/Pmax/README.md

 # Pmax

+____

-This repository contains the code used for data processing, statistical analysis and visualization described in the following paper:
+This repository contains the Python code used for data processing, statistical analysis and visualization described in the following paper:

 Szakmar E, Morley CJ, Belteki G. **Analysis of peak inflating pressure and